- 26 Jun 2020

 Provide appropriate support disabled people and children and young people onsite to ensure that they are able to comply with this guidance.

-This information is provided as guidance only.
+The information contained in this document is provided as guidance only.
 It does not provide legal advice.
 We will keep this guidance under review and update it as required.
+Scottish Government and other sources of advice regarding COVID-19 can be accessed via the following links: